 ![[chris-barber.png|80]] I'm Chris, living in San Diego, from New Zealand, Australia, Stanford, and Santa Monica.

-Focuses: AI speculation, AI preparation, emotional regulation.
+Focuses: AI preparation & emotional regulation.

 > ![[matt-mochary.png|40]] "Chris is one of my favorite humans on the planet.
 Smart, doer and fun.
 But of course my view is very biased.
 I owe my entire coaching career to him, as he was the very first person to ask me to coach!" – Matt Mochary, coached the CEOs at Coinbase, Notion, Reddit, and managing partners at Benchmark, Sequoia